BriteSnow/jomni/README.md

 ## Why yet another java object mapper?

 Interestingly enough, there are no simple, lightweight, and expressive Object Mapper in Java.
-They are either very old and cumbersome to use (i.e. Apache BeanUtils), or [rightfully] targeted on their own domain (e.g., Jackson Mapper).
+They are either very old and cumbersome to use (i.e. Apache BeanUtils), or [rightfully] targeted for their own domain (e.g., Jackson Mapper).

 Java 8 offers a great opportunity to rethink Java libraries and Jomni is one of the results of this rethinking.
 Jomni is built with the micro-library philosophy in mind, Java 8 centric, and have zero dependency beside Java 8.

 ## Feedback

 Feedback are more than welcome, in the github issue or at jeremy.chone@gmail.com